 In a video work, Monica’s voice recounts the story of a family inheritance in which only men could take over assets, leaving Donna’s grandmother impoverished.
 The water pail represents the labour/burden that migrants, their descendants, and their forebears have to carry, and the intergenerational effects.
 It is also a reminder of the very real water crises we face.

 The music is an immersive 8 channel haptic sound artwork responding to the stories and sculptural objects.
 Many of the water pails in Hong Kong during that time were repurposed cooking oil drums.
 The work explores their historical significance and sonic potential in an 8 channel array of these drums, each containing transducers that vibrates and distorts the surface of the metal.
 The red Chinese words imprinted on the drums say: 水 = water 女 = female 马 = horse 劳 = work 兔 = rabbit 家 = family – Donna’s mother was born in the year of horse and Donna, year of the rabbit, representing matriarchal lineage.
 While 8 drums were used for this installation, future iterations of this work could include any number of these pails (10, 16, 21, 40 etc.) so they fill the entire space, and can include multiple percussionists.
 Donna performs a solo percussion piece on a bamboo/water pail structure (which sits on top of a lazy susan allowing her to turn it.)
 The work is a composer/performer theatrical piece devised in collaboration with Daniel.
-The music is inspired by the genres of contemporary classical, experimental music, and new music theatre.
+The music is inspired by experimental music, and new music theatre.
 Drawing on Helmut Lachenmann’s musique concrète instrumentale, Mauricio Kagel’s absurdist instrumental music theatre, and Harry Partch’s instrument building.
 The solo performance is accompanied by the ‘oil drum chorus’.

 From the 2021 conference: Bold Transition Seminar, Memory, Raw Materiality and Transformation: Fracturing Through Hybridity of Experience as Authenticity.
 Music & Music Therapy Discipline, Western Sydney University.